yohanchatelain/fmriprep/README.rst

    Here we define 'minimal preprocessing'  as motion correction, field unwarping, normalization, bias field correction, and brain extraction.
    See the workflows_ for more details.

-The fmriprep pipeline primarily utilizes FSL tools, but also utilizes ANTs tools at several stages such as skull stripping and template registration.
+The ``fmriprep`` pipeline uses a combination of tools from well-known software packages, including FSL_, ANTs_, FreeSurfer_ and AFNI_.
 This pipeline was designed to provide the best software implementation for each state of preprocessing, and will be updated as newer and better neuroimaging software become available.

 This tool allows you to easily do the following:

-- Take fMRI data from raw to full preprocessed form.
+- Take fMRI data from raw to fully preprocessed form.
 - Implement tools from different software packages.
 - Achieve optimal data processing quality by using the best tools available.
 - Generate preprocessing quality reports, with which the user can easily identify outliers.